git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 doing, if shell is what people say and they understand it, use it.
 The backing you got here should make you more confident in yourself.
 It's an ongoing battle these days to keep street smarts we pick up with book smarts.

+In the next chapter, we're going to touch some terminal basics before diving deeper into tmux.